decentraland/auction/README.md

 ## Verification

 - Initialization: Same as setup
-- Bulk processing of all Bids received
+- Bulk processing of all BidGroups received
   * For each BidReceipt: fetch BidGroup, apply state change
 - Dump Final state for each parcel

 # API

-- AddressState fetch by id
+- AddressState fetch by address

+- BidGroups by address

 - ParcelState fetch by id

 - AddressParcelBids fetch for an user:
-  * My last bid on the parcel
+  * My last bid (amount) + bidgroup,index on the parcel
-  * Current winning bid
+  * ParcelState

 - Parcel Range query:
   * min x, max x, min y, max y